stratapp/stratapp-website/pricing.md

 ---
 {:.font-weight-bold}

-# strategy software that achieves genuine org-wide collaboration
+# 10-apps-in-1 for genuine org-wide collaboration on both strategy and execution

 ##### affordable pricing, with full features available to every employee